 Tyler is a freelance writer and editor with extensive legal experience.

 This is a sponsored guest blog post.

-What to Do When You’re Injured While Traveling
+What to Do When You’re Injured When Traveling

 Seek Appropriate Medical Care:

 Your health comes first.
 Your first task should be getting the proper treatment for your injuries.
 An emergency room may be the right choice if you’re bleeding excessively, you lose consciousness, or you’re suffering from life-threatening bodily harm.
 However, it’s also worth considering an urgent care center.
-A Los Angeles Magazine article discusses the many benefits of these facilities, one of which is cost.
+Check out this Los Angeles Magazine article, which discusses the many benefits of these facilities.